Killiecrankie, Pitlochry, PH16 5LS

 All in all, it represents a fantastic opportunity to create a beautiful new home with significant outdoor space, all in a delightful, secluded setting within easy reach of local amenities and transport routes.

 The garden, which surrounds the property to the front and sides, is mostly enclosed by a post and wire fence, is predominantly laid to lawn and framed with some mature broadleaf trees.
 To the east is a larger and now rougher area of ground through which a small burn runs - fed by a pond which sits immediately to the north (rear) of the steading.
-In total, the site currently extends to approximately two and seven tenths of an acre.
+In total, the site currently extends to approximately 1.66 acres.
 The garden ground, much like the house, is in now in need of some remedial work.

 There may be potential to include a modest additional area of grazings, however this would be entirely by separate negotiation following agreement in principle for the existing area as advertised.